marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 ### Tools Used

 - Draw.io for logcial diagramming
-- Vultr for provisioning cloud instances
+- Kali Linux and Metasploitable for
-- ELK for log analysis and management
+- Wazuh for
-- *Fourth point
+- Flare VM for
-- *Fifth point
+- Security Onion for
-- *Sixth Point
+- Cisco Packet Tracer for

 ### Skills Learned